 When sociologist Tristan Bridges read a New York Times story about how often parents ask Google if their kids are geniuses — 2.5 times more often if their kids are male — he had another question: How often do parents ask Google if their kids are gay?
 A lot, as it turns out.
 Bridges discovered that parents were Googling “Is my son gay?”
-28 times more often than “Is my son a genius?” — accounting for thousands of searches a month (including variants).
-And questions about the sexuality of sons were far more common than more generic searches about having a gay child or queries about having a gay daughter.
+28 times more often than “Is my son a genius?” — accounting for thousands of searches a month (including variants of the search phrase).
+Questions about the sexuality of sons were far more common than more generic searches about having a gay child or queries about having a gay daughter.

-Bridges, who studies gender identity and coauthored the book Exploring Masculinities: Identity, Inequality, Continuity and Change, was surprised by his findings.
-While some research has found that gender-nonconforming behavior in kids may mean they’re more likely to grow up gay or trans, it’s not quite that simple.
+Bridges, who studies gender identity and co-authored the book Exploring Masculinities: Identity, Inequality, Continuity and Change, was surprised by his findings.
+Although some research has found that gender-nonconforming behavior in kids may mean they’re more likely to grow up gay or trans, it’s not quite that simple.

 Any findings on the subject invariably come with the caveat that this data represents averages and isn’t ultimately applicable on the individual level.
 The problem with the premise of “prehomosexuality,” an outdated field of inquiry popular in the 1980s and 1990s, isn’t that correlations are impossible to understand.
 It’s that applying broadly drawn conclusions to specific children doesn’t work and can be harmful.